standardweb3/standard3.0-contracts/README.md

 ### 4. [SAIL: Navigating Economic Currents](./contracts/sail/README.md)

-- **Core Functionality**: A strategic toolset for dynamic wealth management.
+- **Core Functionality**: A strategic toolset for dynamic wealth management with perpetual futures.
 - **Benefits**:
   - Users can amplify or dilute their asset exposure in line with anticipated economic trends.
   - Provides actionable insights for optimal asset placement.